CPAFH Frequently Asked Questions

 Many employers are willing to financially support employees looking to grow professionally; certification candidates should reach out to their supervisor and/or human resources department to inquire if such funding is available.
 The following resources are available to certification candidates looking to request professional development funding from their employer.

-CBPPS sponsors a small number of annual scholarships each year.
+The 2026 scholarship period is now open and accepting applications through June 15, 2026.
+Full scholarship details and application instructions are posted on the program homepage.
 Any professional working in or around health care who is able to demonstrate need and meets the exam eligibility requirements is encouraged to apply.
-Application dates, requirements, and details can be found on our program homepage.

 What is tested on the CPAFH examination?